Eurico Melo Lab

 The Laboratory of Microheterogeneous Systems of ITQB NOVA deals with the physical chemical properties of lipid membranes obtaining parameters needed for in silico simulations and studies of the dynamics of reactions between biological membrane components.

-Phone (+351) 214469724
+Phone (+351) 214469720

-At the Laboratory of Microheterogeneous Systems of ITQB we study the chemical equilibrium and the kinetics of bimolecular reactions in lipid mesophases.
-The lipid mesophases we are interested in are those that mimic cell structures such as the biological membrane or the cellular compartments.
-With synthetic lipid bilayers of selected composition to which we add hydrophobic or amphiphilic reactants we model reactions taking place in the biological membrane, and with submicron aqueous compartments delimited by aggregated lipids containing aquo-soluble reactants we simulate reactions in cell compartments or at soft interfaces.
+At the Laboratory of Microheterogeneous Systems of ITQB NOVA we study the structure and topology of lipid aggregates and the kinetics of bimolecular reactions in lipid mesophases.
+The lipid mesophases we are interested in are those that mimic biological structures such as the cell membranes or the stratum corneum lipid matrix.

 For further information please visit the laboratory's website

 Um dos objectivos do trabalho do Laboratório de Sistemas Micro-heterogéneos é o estudo das propriedades químico-físicas de membranas lipídicas nomeadamente a obtenção de parâmetros necessários para simulações in silico.
 Outro objectivo é o estudo da cinética de reacções entre componentes de membranas biológicas.